Herbert M. Sears: Yachtsman

+Sears' pride however, would be the schooner yacht Constellation, designed by Edward Burgess and originally built for E.D.
+Morgan.
+He purchased it in 1914, and as commodore of the Eastern Yacht Club, the Constellation would serve as the flagship, leading the fleet in all club races and regattas, and known as the "Queen of the Eastern".

+Sears was painted in 1924 by John Singer Sargent in the painting "On the Deck of the Yacht Constellation".
+In 1921, Sears created the "Sears Cup", bearing his name, for competition among juniors of Massachusetts yacht clubs.

+The Constellation was eventually taken out of service and scrapped, with the metal donated for the overseas war effort in September 1941.

 Notable residences

 Herbert Sears' primary Boston residence was on 287 Commonwealth Ave., designed by the architecture firm Rotch and Tilden.
 He had it constructed for him and his wife Caroline in 1892, and he would continue to live there until his death in 1942.
 He also had an estate named "Woodrock" in Beverly, Massachusetts at 400 Hale Street, Prides Crossing.
 It is now part of Endicott College and is named Reynolds Hall.